This king cake recipe is easier than you might think. You can celebrate Mardi Gras no matter where you live and eat king cake fresh!

 For the icing:

-Transfer the cake to serving platter.
-(At this point, you can stick a dried bean or little plastic baby in through the bottom of the cake if you wish to carry on this Mardi Gras tradition.
-This is obviously completely optional.)
+- Transfer the cake to serving platter.
+(At this point, you can stick a little plastic baby in through the bottom of the cake if you wish to carry on this Mardi Gras tradition.
+This is completely optional and be sure to take precautions to avoid choking.)
 Slide pieces of wax paper under the sides of the cake so that it can catch any overflow of icing or sprinkles of sugar, but make sure the wax paper can easily be removed.

-Drizzle the icing evenly over the cake and allow to ooze down the sides and middle.
-Immediately (before the icing has a chance to set) sprinkle on rotating strips of the colored sugars.
+- Drizzle the icing evenly over the cake and allow to ooze down the sides and middle.
+Immediately (before the icing has a chance to set) sprinkle the colored icing in rotating strips of the three colors.
 Work this step speedily, as the icing sets very quickly.
 Slide the wax paper pieces out from under the cake and discard.
-Serve within 1 or 2 days, warm or at room temperature.